Skip to main content

 • 3.1.3.5.
 In all cases, the investigator must verify the identity of the person signing the form or providing the electronic signature.
 Verification of identity and signature can be accomplished by direct (or video) observation of the process of signing, or by using information from some form of official identification, such as a birth certificate, a government-issued passport, or a driver’s license, or via security questions, or via a digital signature (per FDA regulations at 21 CFR part 11, and OHRP guidance), or by the written attestation of a witness to the signature.

 • 3.1.3.6.
-No research interventions (including screening) can be conducted until a signed copy of the ICF has been received by the investigator by email, fax or mail except when specifically authorized by the IRB or by the Executive Chair or designee.
+No research interventions constituting greater than minimal risk can be conducted until a signed copy of the ICF has been received by the investigator electronically, or by email, fax or mail except when specifically authorized by the IRB or by the Executive Chair or designee.

 • 3.1.3.7.
-The ICF must be signed and dated by the investigator upon receipt of the document with a note added on the form which explains the lapse in time between signatures (for example, “received in the mail 10/30/08”, “remote consent obtained 10/27/08”).
+When the ICF has been signed by the subject in paper format it must also be signed and dated by the investigator upon receipt of the document with a note added on the form which explains the lapse in time between signatures (for example, “received in the mail 10/30/2018; remote consent obtained 10/27/2018”).

 • 3.1.3.8.
 A copy of the ICF signed by the investigator must be provided to the subject (unless the subject has the ability to print the signed ICF through the desktop, mobile or web-based application.